Striving for the Unity of the Faith for the Glory of God ~ Eph. 4:3,13; Rom. 15:5-7

 I’ve written before about how to get books for free by reviewing them on your blog.
 Since that post, more and more Christian publishers are starting up book review programs for bloggers.
 Rather than having to email publishers and plead for a book, they are soliciting you to join their book review program.
 That makes it easier to manage so I’m hoping more of you bloggers out there can take advantage of this.
 Reading good books is important, and promoting them on your blog keeps your blogging productive and helps publicize a good thing.

 So here are the book review programs I’m aware of.
 If you know of others, please let me know, I’ll add them to the list.
 I’ll divide them up into those programs that send an actual book, and those that send a PDF copy.
-I’ll also include the books I’ve received / requested from each of these).
 Note: click on the Publisher names to visit the book review program and join!

 Physical Copies